-1. Run at speed to the far end of the arena past the end marker and do a left rollback - no hesitation.

-2. Run to the opposite end of the arena past the end marker and do a right rollback - no hesitation.

-3. Run past the center marker and do a sliding stop.
+- 1. Run at speed to the far end of the arena past the end marker and do a left rollback no hesitation. - 2.
+Run to the opposite end of the arena past the end marker and do a right rollback no hesitation. - 3.
+Run past the center marker and do a sliding stop.
 Back up to center of the arena or at least ten feet (3 meters).
-Hesitate.

-5. Complete four and one-quarter spins to the left so that horse is facing left wall or fence.
-Hesitate.

-6. Beginning on the left lead, complete three circles to the left: the first circle large and fast; the second circle small and slow; the third circle large and fast.
-Change leads at the center of the arena.

-7. Complete three circles to the right: the first circle large and fast; the second circle small and slow; the third circle large and fast.
-Change leads at the center of the arena.

-8. Begin a large circle to the left but do not close this circle.
+Hesitate. - 4.
+Complete four spins to the right.
+Hesitate. - 5.
+Complete four and one-quarter spins to the left so that horse is facing left wall or fence.
+Hesitate. - 6.
+Beginning on the left lead, complete three circles to the left: the first circle large and fast; the second circle small and slow; the third circle large and fast.
+Change leads at the center of the arena. - 7.
+Complete three circles to the right: the first circle large and fast; the second circle small and slow; the third circle large and fast.
+Change leads at the center of the arena. - 8.
+Begin a large circle to the left but do not close this circle.
 Run straight up the right side of the arena past the center marker and do a sliding stop at least twenty feet (6 meters) from wall or fence.
 Hesitate to demonstrate the completion of the pattern.

-The bridle may be dropped at the judge's discretion.
-REINING PATTERN NUMBER 2